 1-30 June – Enforced Domestication Awareness Month (EDAM)

-Now in its sixth year, Enforced Domestication Awareness Month kicks off June 1.
-The full schedule will be released then and will include many new events, including Noreen’s “Just Say No To Obedience” campaign and the two-day forum, “Focus on Large Animal Domestication,” at the University of West Terrier.
+Now in its seventh year, Enforced Domestication Awareness Month kicks off June 1.
+Consult the full schedule for the events, many new, including Noreen’s “Just Say No To Obedience” campaign and the two-day forum, “Focus on Large Animal Domestication,” at the University of West Terrier.
 Watch this space and follow us on Twitter for EDAM-related news throughout June.

 1 June – University of West Terrier Commencement Day

-The day has finally come for the 2018 graduating class at the University of West Terrier.
-In addition to receiving their degrees, the class will have the chance to hear former Chief Archon Dewi Rhinoceros give the commencement day address.
+The day has finally come for the 2019 graduating class at the University of West Terrier.
+In addition to receiving their degrees, the class will have the chance to hear scientist and researcher Dr. Jagger Zebu give the commencement day address.
 It’s an exciting time for all involved and we wish a lifetime of happiness and success to all graduates.

 15 June – Chitter Radio Literary Awards

 Considered the most prestigious literary awards in The Park, the Chitter Radio Literary Awards has recognized Park writers ranging from former Archon Nicholas Gander to comedian Woodruff Dalmatio to Mammalian Daily advice columnist, Noreen.
-The year, the CRLA has once again expanded its entry categories to include spoken word.
+The CRLA has even expanded its entry categories to include spoken word.

 “We need to continue to broaden our horizons and reward those artists whose work may not fit easily into previously-established categories,” says CRLA director Guadalupe Tucán.

 The oldest fiction festival in The Park, the Feline Fiction Fest honours the creative output of our Feline residents in a range of categories that rivals all other fiction festivals.
-This year, the Fest will highlight the work of Big Cats at its newly-built Mane Stage.
+This year, the Fest will highlight the work of striped Cats of all sizes at its Mane Stage.
 Stay tuned for other special events, as they are announced.

 28 June – Last Day for Pre-Estivation Deposits